 In 2015 the Australian government passed legislation that provides tax incentives for investments in ESICs.
 Investments in ESICs may be eligible for a 20% tax offset, and gains on the sale of an ESIC investment may be CGT free if shares are held for between 1 to 10 years.

-As a business, ESIC status makes you a more attractive investment and lets investors know you are a promising new company.
-Take our ESIC Pre-Assessment here to see if you may qualify as an ESIC.
+As a business, ESIC status in isolation, makes a company more attractive for investment.
+It is a way you can let investors know you are a promising new company.
+Take our ESIC Pre-Assessment here to see if you are likely to qualify as an ESIC.

 Early Stage Companies Pre-assessment

-This pre-assessment will help you determine if you are likely to qualify as an Eligible Early Stage Innovation Company, i.e. a company that meets both the Early Stage Test and either the 100 point Innovation Test or the Principles-based Innovation Test.
+This pre-assessment will help you explore if you are likely to eligibility for Eligible Early Stage Innovation Company incentives.
+We can check if a company that meets the Early Stage Test and either the 100 point Innovation Test or the Principles-based Innovation Test.
 Failing these tests, the company may request a taxation ruling from the Australian Tax Office.